What is a Rupture Disc – Pressure Relief FAQs

 The structure that clamps a rupture disc into position.
 Types of rupture disc holders include bolted type, screw type, union type, pretorqueable, double-disc assembly and viscous tee.
 Explore Fike’s rupture disc holders.

-What is a Sanitary Rupture Disc?
+What is a Hygienic Rupture Disc?

 Rupture Disc Features and Variables Questions